Wollivan/SquadronLeader/README.md

 <a href="https://github.com/Wollivan/SquadronLeader/tree/main/STLs" target="_blank" class="button">Download STLs</a>

-You fit the game in most tobacco tins, old or new, but if you'd like a Squadron Leader tin that isn't £100+, <a href="https://www.etsy.com/uk/listing/273646926/all-reserved-vintage-squadron-leader?show_sold_out_detail=1&ref=nla_listing_details" target="_blank">you can get one here</a>.
+You can fit the game in most tobacco tins, old or new, but if you'd like a Squadron Leader tin that isn't £100+, <a href="https://www.etsy.com/uk/listing/273646926/all-reserved-vintage-squadron-leader?show_sold_out_detail=1&ref=nla_listing_details" target="_blank">you can get one here</a>.

 ![assets](https://user-images.githubusercontent.com/91621088/166551882-3499db4b-4429-4911-aade-1348efc2a338.png)
 ![unboxing](https://user-images.githubusercontent.com/91621088/166423538-75aa8dad-f195-4c8b-bbf7-f540c0126dec.gif)